seanbud/Oreforged/docs/OREUI.md

 ### ❌ Don't

+- Create new facets for existing game state (import from `Facets.ts`)
 - Call `useFacetValue` unless necessary
 - Mix Facets with `useState` for the same data
 - Create Facets inside render functions